An infrastructure engineer discovers the secrets to success during his workcation in Miyakojima: a real report from his 9-day, 8-night trip

 • I should have brought a cushion (working for long periods of time affects my back)

-the experience more (I ended up spending more time lounging around in my room after sunset than I expected).
+(I ended up with more time to relax in my room after sunset than I expected).

 ■ Overall review (impressions)